 - Look at the roof.
 There might be a damaged part to the machine that you cannot see, but the evidence of a grease leak will be on the roof.

 - Clean out the exhaust stacks.

 Your kitchen extractor system is the backbone of any kitchen cleanliness.
 Make sure to give it the proper maintenance and cleaning to ensure long use in the future.
 Need help?
-Contact a kitchen exhaust cleaning provider for guidance.
+Contact a vent hood cleaning provider for guidance.